tetrateio/training/modules/observability/README.md

 You can navigate to that IP and sign up to receive some free ~~virtual~~ fake money.
 Then send some of that money between accounts.
 It doesn't really matter what you do here just generate some traffic!

-Alternatively, if we have Go installed we can use a tool to automatically generate traffic.
-This will run perpetually so remember to open a new shell.
+Alternatively, if we have Go installed we can use a tool to automatically generate traffic. **This will run perpetually so remember to open a new shell**.

 ```shell
 export GO111MODULE=on